aisknab/keatonhj/README.md

 ## KNN product visualization

-Generate an interactive visualization of a dummy e-commerce product feed:
+Generate an interactive 3D visualization of a synthetic e-commerce product feed:

 ```bash
 pip install -r requirements.txt
 python3 knn_visualization.py
 ```

 This creates `product_knn.html` where each point represents a product.
-Click a point to see its category, subcategory, and price.
+Hover over points to see the category, subcategory, brand, condition, price, and rating.
+You can rotate the point cloud in the browser.
 Colors indicate clusters of similar items.